ohs-foundation/ohs-player-reference-client-app/README.md

 ### 3. Load configuration at runtime

-A `ConfigStore` holds the parsed configuration, fed by a `ConfigSource`.
-The reference app reads the bundled Binaries; replacing this with a network fetch is the only change required to load configuration from a backend.
+A `ConfigStore` holds the parsed configuration and is fed by a `ConfigSource`.
+The reference app reads the bundled Binaries.
+To load configuration from a backend instead, the `ConfigSource` is the only thing to replace.
 See [`LocalConfigSource.kt`](./reference-app/src/commonMain/kotlin/dev/ohs/player/reference/app/data/datasource/LocalConfigSource.kt):

 ```kotlin
 object LocalConfigSource : ConfigSource {